#1 Eyes Will Go Where Skin Shows

 #5 Hair Styling, Facial Hair, and Make-Up

-Your face and your hair are the most prominent features and there are a few things you can do to make sure you're ready for your portraits.
+Your face and your hair are your most prominent features and there are a few things you can do to make sure you're ready for your portraits.

 First, if you have facial hair be sure to trim it the morning of your photoshoot, cleaning up any hairs that stick out, for a well-groomed, professional look.